The southernmost part of Eurasia. Mainland Eurasia brief description for children

 Eurasia

-the largest continent of the Earth, historically divided into two parts of the world - Europe and Asia, which do not have a pronounced nature among themselves. borders.
-The name of the mainland was proposed in the 19th century.
+the largest continent on Earth, historically divided into two parts of the world - Europe And Asia, which do not have a clearly expressed nature among themselves. borders.
+The name of the continent was proposed in the 19th century.
 A. Humboldt.
-It is washed in the west by the Atlantic Ocean, in the north by the North.
+It is washed in the west by the Atlantic Ocean, in the north - north.
 Arctic, in the east - the Pacific, in the south - the Indian Ocean.
-It stretches 16,000 km from west to east and 8,000 km from north to south.
-Area approx. 53.4 million km², which is over 1/3 of the entire land.
+From west to east it stretches for 16 thousand km, from north to south for 8 thousand km.
+Area approx. 53.4 million km², which is over 1/3 of the entire landmass.

-Dictionary of modern geographical names. - Yekaterinburg: U-Factoria.
-Under the general editorship of Acad.
+Dictionary of modern geographical names. - Ekaterinburg: U-Factoria.
+Under the general editorship of academician.
 V. M. Kotlyakova.
 2006 .

 Eurasia

-the largest continent of the Earth; consists of Europe and Asia, which do not have a pronounced natural border.
-The division arose historically; the generalized name of the mainland was first used in the 1st half.
+the largest continent on Earth; comprises Europe And Asia, which do not have a clearly defined natural boundary.
+The division arose historically; the generalized name of the continent was first used in the 1st half.
 19th century famous German geographer Alexander Humboldt.
-It is washed in the west by the Atlantic Ocean, in the north by the North. the Arctic, in the east - the Pacific, in the south - the Indian Oceans and their marginal seas.
-From west to east it extends for 16,000 km; from north to south, for 8,000 km.
+It is washed in the west by the Atlantic Ocean, in the north - north.
+The Arctic, in the east - the Pacific, in the south - the Indian oceans and their marginal seas.
+From west to east it extends for 16 thousand km, from north to south – for 8 thousand km.
 Pl.
 OK.
-53.4 million km², which is St. 1 /3 of the earth's land surface; sq. islands ok.
-2.75 million km².
-Eurasia is based on ancient platforms: East European with the Baltic and Ukrainian crystalline shields, Chinese-Korean, South Chinese, Indian.
-East and south.
-Two mobile geosynclinal belts run along the outskirts of the mainland: East Asian and Alpine-Himalayan.
-For many districts Wed, Central, East.
+53.4 million km², which is St. 1 /3 of the earth's land surface; pl. islands approx. 2.75 million km².
+Eurasia is based on ancient platforms: East European with the Baltic and Ukrainian crystalline shields, Sino-Korean, South China, Indian.
+By eastern and south On the outskirts of the continent there are two mobile geosynclinal belts: East Asian and Alpine-Himalayan.
+For many districts Middle, Central, East.
 Asia and the Malay Archipelago are characterized by high seismicity.
-In Iceland, the Mediterranean, in Kamchatka, the Vost Islands. and South East.
+In Iceland, the Mediterranean, Kamchatka, the Vostochny Islands. and South-East.
 Asia has many active volcanoes.

 2 /3 of its area.
-Main mountain systems: Himalayas, Scandinavian mountains, Alps, Caucasus, Hindu Kush, Karakorum, Pamir-Alai, Tien Shan, Kunlun, Ural, Altai, South mountains. and North East.
-Siberia; highlands: Western Asian, Tibetan, Sayano-Tuva; plateaus: Deccan, Central Siberian.
-The most significant lowlands: East European (Russian), West Siberian, Turan, Great Chinese, Indo-Gangetic.
-On the islands of the Arctic, Iceland and in the highlands of many mountain systems - extensive modern glaciation with a total area.
+Basic mountain systems: Himalayas, Scandinavian mountains, Alps, Caucasus, Hindu Kush, Karakorum, Pamir-Alai, Tien Shan, Kunlun, Ural, Altai, Southern mountains. and Northeast.
+Siberia; highlands: Western Asian, Tibetan, Sayan-Tuva; plateaus: Deccan, Central Siberian.
+The most significant lowlands: East European (Russian), West Siberian, Turanian, Great Chinese, Indo-Gangetic.
+On the Arctic islands, Iceland and in the highlands of many mountain systems there is extensive modern glaciation of a total area.
 228.8 thousand km².

-The climate varies widely, from arctic in the north to equatorial in the south.
-Oceanic climate prevails in the outlying districts (monsoonal in the south and east), and continental and sharply continental in the interior.
-On S.-V. mainland (in the region of Verkhoyansk and Oymyakon) - the pole of cold North. hemispheres; The Arabian Peninsula is one of the hottest places on Earth.
-Huge contrasts of moisture: in the center. part of the mainland there is a vast area of deserts, where less than 200 mm of precipitation falls annually, and in the East.
-India (the town of Cherrapunji) has the largest amount of precipitation on Earth - up to 12 thousand mm.
-Main rivers: Yangtze, Ob, Yenisei, Lena, Amur, Huang He, Mekong, Brahmaputra, Ganges, Indus, Tigris, Euphrates, Volga, Danube.
-In Eurasia, it is the most extensive area of internal runoff on the globe, to which bass belong.
-Caspian and Aral seas, lakes Balkhash and Lobnor.
-Here is the deepest lake in the world.
+The climate varies widely - from arctic in the north to equatorial in the south.
+In the outlying regions, the oceanic climate predominates (monsoon in the south and east), and in the interior regions it is continental and sharply continental.
+On the north-east continent (in the region of Verkhoyansk and Oymyakon) - the pole of cold North. hemispheres; The Arabian Peninsula is one of the hottest places on Earth.
+The contrasts in hydration are enormous: in the center. parts of the mainland there is a vast area of deserts, where less than 200 mm of precipitation falls per year, and in the East.
+India (the town of Cherrapunji) has the highest amount of precipitation on Earth - up to 12 thousand mm.
+Basic rivers: Yangtze, Ob, Yenisei, Lena, Amur, Yellow River, Mekong, Brahmaputra, Ganges, Indus, Tigris, Euphrates, Volga, Danube.
+In Eurasia, there is the most extensive area of internal drainage on the globe, which includes bass.
+Caspian and Aral seas, lakes Balkhash and Lop Nor.
+The deepest lake in the world is located here.
 Baikal.

-In Eurasia, all geographical zones of the North are represented. hemisphere.
-In the Arctic zone there is a zone Arctic deserts, in the subarctic - tundra and forest-tundra zones, in the temperate and in the tropics vast areas are occupied by forests, in the South-West. and Center.
+All geographical zones of the North are represented in Eurasia. hemispheres.
+In the Arctic zone there is a zone arctic deserts, in the subarctic - tundra and forest-tundra zones, in the temperate and tropics huge areas are occupied by forests, in the South-West. and Center.
 Asia - deserts and semi-deserts.
-In the high mountains, altitudinal zonality is well expressed.
-More than half of Eurasia (its northern part) in floristic and faunal terms belongs to the Holarctic; Southern Eurasia is occupied by the flora of the Paleotropical region and the fauna of the Indo-Malayan region.
+In the high mountains, altitudinal zonation is well defined.
+More than half of Eurasia (its northern part) in floristic and faunal terms belongs to the Holarctic; The south of Eurasia is occupied by the flora of the Paleotropical region and the fauna of the Indo-Malayan region.
 Map on pp. 176–177.

 Eurasia

-the name of the mainland, which includes two parts of the world - Europe and Asia.
+the name of a continent that includes two parts of the world - Europe and Asia.
 This is the largest continent on Earth.
 Its area is 53,893 thousand square meters. km.

 Encyclopedia Around the World.
 2008 .